In my diploma thesis I have done research on the

 Some links to the topic:

-Homomorphic Factorization of BRDFs by McCool et al.
+BRDFs by McCool et al.

 Interactive Rendering with Arbitrary BRDFs using Separable Approximations, by Kautz et al.